marijnh/Eloquent-JavaScript/19_paint.md

 {{index [state, "of application"]}}

 The state of the application consists of the current picture, the selected tool, and the selected color.
-We'll set things up so that the state lives in a single value, and the interface components always base the way they look on the current state.
+We'll set things up so that the state lives in a single value and the interface components always base the way they look on the current state.

 To see why this is important, let's consider the alternative—distributing pieces of state throughout the interface.
 Up to a certain point, this is easier to program.
 We can just put in a ((color field)) and read its value when we need to know the current color.